Online casino guide for beginners UK

 This online casino guide for beginners is a handy tool to have at your disposal.
 Here you'll find all the information you need for a good introduction to playing in online casinos.
-True to our values, we at Bojoko have compiled the information in a way that follows the path of the online casino experience for the player.
+True to our values, we've compiled the information in a way that follows the path of the experience for the player.

 Although primarily intended for the novice, experienced players may also find this guide helpful to refresh their knowledge and familiarise themselves with Bojoko.